You Always Hurt the One You Love

-"You Always Hurt the One You Love" is a pop standard, with words by Allan Roberts and music by Doris Fisher.
-First recorded by The Mills Brothers, whose recording reached the top of the Billboard charts in 1944, it was also a hit for Sammy Kaye (vocal by Billy Williams) in 1945.
+"You Always Hurt the One You Love" is a pop standard with lyrics by Allan Roberts and music by Doris Fisher.
+First recorded by the Mills Brothers, whose recording reached the top of the Billboard charts in 1944, it was also a hit for Sammy Kaye (vocal by Billy Williams) in 1945.

 It has been performed by many other artists over the years, including Moon Mullican with Cliff Bruner, Connie Francis (number 13 on the UK Singles Chart in 1959, where it had been released as a special "A" side to cater for huge demand for her product), Fats Domino, The Impressions, Molly Nilsson, George Maharis, Frankie Laine, Richard Chamberlain (as the B-side of his single "Rome Will Never Leave You"), Peggy Lee, Maureen Evans, Michael Bublé, Kay Starr, Hank Thompson, Ringo Starr (in his 1970 album Sentimental Journey), and Clarence "Frogman" Henry, whose version became a top 20 hit on the Billboard Hot 100 in 1961.
 It was also popular in a parody version by Spike Jones.
-The song was performed by Ryan Gosling and featured prominently in the 2010 film Blue Valentine.
+The song was performed by actor Ryan Gosling and featured prominently in the 2010 film Blue Valentine.